Parents of RBL Artists:

 Rock Band Land is a creativity program that focuses on imaginative thought, play, and collaboration through rock music, visual art, and storytelling.

 In Video Bing Bong (VBB) the artists will form a production team and learn a series of visual art and photo / video art techniques.
 Together, they'll work toward the creation of one collaborative video that will be based on an original RBL song and story.
-Each week the VBB artists will learn some variety of skills including but not limited to camera and flash techniques, lighting, stop motion animation, green screen application, drawing, painting, mixed media collage, script writing, blocking, editing, storyboarding, and comic book making.
-The class will conclude with a public screening of the artists’ video work at the RBL Big Show on Sunday, March 18 at The Verdi Club.
+Each week the VBB artists will learn some variety of skills including but not limited to camera and flash techniques, lighting, stop motion animation, green screen application, drawing, painting, mixed media collage, script writing, blocking, editing, and storyboarding.
+The class will conclude with a public screening of the artists’ video work at the RBL Big Show on Sunday, October 28 at The Verdi Club.

 Special Concerns, Medical, Behavioral, and Developmental Issues